diboy2/Front-end-Developer-Interview-Questions/questions/javascript-questions.md

 * Create a for loop that iterates up to `100` while outputting **"fizz"** at multiples of `3`, **"buzz"** at multiples of `5` and **"fizzbuzz"** at multiples of `3` and `5`
     -
 * Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
 * Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?
 * Explain what a single page app is and how to make one SEO-friendly.
+  - Decrease load time and/or weight
+  - Increased chance of over complicating
+  - Services over page handling
+  - Deferred loading
+    - deferr the load time of an ajax process
 * What is the extent of your experience with Promises and/or their polyfills?
+  Promises are a way to
+  Promise.all
+    - resolves when all promises resolve or the first promise rejects Promise.race
+    - resolves when one of the promises resolves or reject in a set of promises Promise.finally
+    - same as catch or then
+  Promise.reject
+    - rejects a promise
+  Promise.resolve
+    - resolves a promise
 * What are the pros and cons of using Promises instead of callbacks?

 * What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?
 * What tools and techniques do you use debugging JavaScript code?
 * What language constructions do you use for iterating over object properties and array items?